Investing Insights

 Linde (LIN): A $232B Industrial Gas Utility Wearing a Chemicals Costume

-Linde is the invisible supplier to TSMC's Arizona fabs, America's blast furnaces, and 4 of every 5 SpaceX launches.
-We unpack the 15-20 year take-or-pay contract architecture, the $10B backlog, the 33 consecutive years of dividend hikes, the Henry Singleton buyback playbook applied to gases, and the honest puzzle: are you buying a compounder, or a financially engineered utility?
+The invisible supplier to TSMC's Arizona fabs, America's blast furnaces, and four of every five SpaceX launches.
+15-20 year take-or-pay contracts, a $10B backlog, 33 straight years of dividend hikes.
+A real compounder, or a financially engineered utility?

 ·8 min read